-Nevada County Behavioral Health held MHSA Community Meetings to educate the community and gather input about priorities for our Annual Plan Update.
+NCBH also held MHSA Community Meetings to educate the community and gather input about priorities for our Three-Year Plan.
 These community meetings included representation from service providers, contract providers, program participant/family advocates, program participants, family members, County employees and interested community members.
 Any member of the public is welcome to attend and provide input at these meetings.
-In FY 20/21, NCBH held MHSA Community Meetings on: 9/22/20, 1/28/21, and 4/6/21.
+In FY 19/20, NCBH held MHSA Community Meetings on: 7/17/19, 10/25/19, 11/6/19, and 4/12/20.

 NCBH staff also gathered input for MHSA priorities from various other meetings including Stepping Up meetings, focused on reducing the number of individuals with mental illness in jails.
 These Stepping Up meetings were held monthly internally with key criminal justice partners such as the District Attorney, Public Defender, Sheriff, Probation, and Behavioral Health.
-Additionally, quarterly community Stepping Up meetings were held on 5/10/19, 8/29/19, 11/19/19, 2/20/20, 9/11/20, 1/12/21, and June 2021 (date TBD).
+Additionally, quarterly community Stepping Up meetings were held on 5/10/19, 8/29/19, 11/19/19, and 2/19/20.

-Other meetings attended include, but are not limited to: Cultural Competency Committee, Mental Health and Substance Use Advisory Board, Quality Improvement Committee, Nevada County Behavioral Health (NCBH) Contractors Meeting, Nevada County Health Collaborative, Nevada County Coordinating Council for the Homeless, Tahoe Truckee Community Collaborative, and NCBH Staff Meetings.
+Other meetings attended include, but are not limited to: Cultural Competency, Mental Health and Substance Use Advisory Board, Quality Improvement Committee, Nevada County Behavioral Health (NCBH) Contractors Meeting, Veterans Stand Down yearly event, Nevada County Health Collaborative, Nevada County Coordinating Council for the Homeless, Tahoe Truckee Community Collaborative, and NCBH Staff Meetings.

 The Plan was posted for 30-day public review to the County website.
 After the plan is posted, it is shared with e-mail lists of interested individuals.
 These lists contain approximately 180 individuals, who range from family members, program participants, contractors, community based organizations, interested community members, law enforcement, school personnel, substance use service providers, and staff from various departments within Nevada County.
-Included in this distribution list are our area's major media outlets.
+Included in this distribution list are our area's major media outlets, and Nevada County also purchases a legal advertisement in the local newspapers (The Union and Sierra Sun) announcing the public comment period and public hearing dates.
+This year, both newspapers' printed copies are on hold due to the COVID-19 pandemic.